ruelasb/ruelasb.github.io/WD101.1-InitialSetup/SimpleRepo.md

 Ok let's make some magic!

-1. Input into the CLI `git init` and you will notice a new `.git` directory appear in your `firstRepo` folder.
+1. Input into the CLI `git init` and you will notice a new `.git` directory appear in your `firstRepo` folder--do not mess with it because this folder will hold all the fancy Git stuff.
     - Notice the results you get when entering in `git status` and `git log`.
         - git status should return:
             ```
             Untracked Files: